 Since improving efficiency at a business has to be a collaborative effort among all those who work with and for you, it is important to ensure that everyone is on the same page.
 The best way to do this is to set clear goals and outline definitively what your expectations are for your team.

 For instance, if you are looking to improve efficiency regarding how orders are processed, you should address those members of your team who handle such things directly.
-Let them know where things currently are and where you expect them to be by a certain deadline.
-Provide them with the tools and training they need to accomplish the goals you are setting for them.
+First, let them know where things currently are and where you expect them to be by a certain deadline.
+Then, provide them with the tools and training they need to accomplish the goals you are setting for them.